Hard thing would be to work hard for nine months and try to play another IPL: Dhoni | Sports-Games

 Hard thing would be to work hard for nine months and try to play another IPL: Dhoni

-This IPL his fans from across the country went to the venues in large numbers to cheer for him, chanting his name wherever CSK have played.
+His fans from across the country went to the venues in large numbers to cheer for him, chanting his name wherever CSK have played this season.

 ''It would be a gift from me, won't be easy on the body.
 You do get emotional, the first game at CSK everyone was chanting my name.
 My eyes were full of water, I needed to take some time off in the dugout. ''I realised I need to enjoy this.
 I think they love me for what I am, I don't try to portray something I'm not.
 Just keep it simple,'' Dhoni said.
-Speaking about the match, Dhoni said, ''Every trophy is special, but what is special about IPL is every crunch game you need to be ready.
+Speaking about the final, Dhoni said, ''Every trophy is special, but what is special about IPL is every crunch game you need to be ready.
 There were lapses today, the bowling department didn't work, but it was the batting department that took the pressure off them today. ''I do get frustrated, it is human but I try to step into their shoes, every individual deals with pressure differently.
 Ajinkya (Rahane) and a few others are experienced, so you don't worry.
 If anyone is confused, then can always ask.''
-Gujarat Titans skipper Hardik Pandya, who considers Dhoni his mentor, said he didn't mind losing to the two-time World Cup-winning India captain.

-''I think we tick a lot of boxes and we play with our heart.
-We've always been a team that has stood together and no one gave up.
-We win together and we lose together.
-Maybe one of those games today,'' he said. ''I mean, I'm not one of those guys who makes excuses,'' Hardik said.
-When asked about Dhoni, he said, ''I'm very happy for him.
-Destiny had this written for him.
-If I had to lose, I don't mind losing to him.
-Good things happen to good people.''
-B Sai Sudharsan slammed 96 in 47 balls as Gujarat Titans posted 214 for four after being asked to bat first.

-Set a revised target of 171 in 15 overs after rain interrupted play at the start of the second innings of the final that was pushed to the reserve day owing to heavy downpour, CSK completed the task in the last ball.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)